Terraflock·Entropis·Ntrop·Xentrop

 Hardware Invariance

-Identical emergent behavior on fundamentally different hardware architectures.
-Proves results are mathematical truth, not implementation artifact.
+Comparable benchmark behavior on fundamentally different hardware architectures.
+Reduces the risk that results are platform-specific artifacts.

 Comparison to Industry Benchmarks